mbarker84/css-irl/src/pages/top-tips-for-hiring-diverse-teams.md

 And, for goodness sake, **put it at the top of your list of company “perks”**.
 Spell it out _in detail_.
 It’s far more important than your pool table or free beer fridge.

 ## Be mindful of your office perks

+Job ads that emphasise a “fun” company culture, treating everyone “like a family”, and (of course) free beer are a big red flag, and can be exclusionary.
+The biggest office perk is paying your employees well, treating them with respect, and enabling them to go home on time at the end of the day.

 Many